 Fresno Grizzlies Game Notes vs Lake Elsinore

-The Grizzlies and Storm start a six-game series tonight.
+The Grizzlies and Storm continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies LHP Caleb Franzen and Storm LHP Austin Krob are the probable starters.
+Grizzlies LHP Albert Pacheco (Fresno debut) and Storm LHP Jagger Haynes are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live